fractalfox01/group_fillit/README.md

 __Example :__

-Considering the two following Tetriminos (’#’ will be replaced by digits for under- standing purposes):
+Considering the two following Tetriminos (’#’ will be replaced by digits for understanding purposes):
 <pre>
 1...     ....
 1...     ....